NRGI/RP-Outreach/RP_intro/README.md

 ## ResourceProjects.org

-_Data on payments to governments from extractive sector companies on a project by project basis_
+_Data on payments to governments from extractive sector companies on a project by project basis_<!-- .element: class="testRed"-->

 * **The data**: 371.3 billion USD in payments from 709 reports by 584 companies disclosed in 17 reporting jurisdictions over 4 years (2014 to 2017)